moshekaplan/Research/IrfanView/Readme.md

 14. Infinite loop in IrfanView (4.57) when processing CDR file in Formats!ReadCDR_W (Formats.dll v4.59.4.0)
 15. Infinite loop in IrfanView (4.57) when processing CDR file in Formats!ReadCDR_W (Formats.dll v4.59.5.0)
 16. Infinite loop in IrfanView (4.57) when processing PSP file in Formats!ReadPSP_W (Formats.dll v4.59.6.0)
+17. Out of bounds write in IrfanView (4.57) when processing SFW file at FORMATS!ReadSFW_W+0xf6f (Formats.dll v4.59.7.0)